-B.S/2.6 The IA expects that a key person in control functions possesses the relevant qualification and/or experience which would enable him to discharge his functions properly.
-To demonstrate competency in his appointment, he should have not less than 5 years' relevant experience in risk management, financial control, compliance, internal audit, actuarial work, or relevant discipline.
+B.S/2.9 The IA expects that a key person in control functions possesses the relevant qualification and/or experience which would enable him to discharge his functions properly.
+To demonstrate competency in his appointment, he should have more than 5 years' relevant experience in risk management, financial control, compliance, internal audit, actuarial work, or relevant discipline (as the case may be).